Albanian–Yugoslav border conflict (1998–1999): KLA attack on Rrasa e Koshares

 During the day, Hisen Berisha reached the Košare outpost to meet with other KLA fighters.
 At dusk, the KLA fighters split into two groups before opening fire on the direction of Yugoslav forces, in an attempt to draw fire from them and to identify their positions.
-Fierce fighting continued until the morning, with the KLA claiming to have killed 47 Yugoslav soldiers, while loosing 7 of their own.
+Fierce fighting continued until the morning, with the KLA claiming to have killed 47 Yugoslav soldiers, while losing 7 of their own.

 Yugoslav offensive on Rrasa e Koshares

 The month of May saw several unsuccessful attacks by the Yugoslav Army to take back the Košare outpost.
 The attacks were made unsuccessful due to constant artillery fire hitting their positions.
 On 6 May, the Yugoslav Army led a counterattack at Rrasa e Koshares, in an effort to halt the Albanian artillery bombardment.
 A bloody skirmish ensued, with the Yugoslav Army not managing to take Rrasa e Koshares.
 On 10 May, the Yugoslav Army sent two T-55 tanks to help aid the offensive.
 When the tanks penetrated the KLA's lines, they advanced over 100 meters into insurgent-held territory, but the KLA managed to retain control of the peak.
 During the night of 10/11 May, NATO bombers dropped dozens of bombs on Yugoslav troops which had attacked KLA positions around Rrasa e Koshares.
 At least in two of these instances NATO dropped cluster bombs on Yugoslav troops.
 In these attacks, NATO killed 8 Yugoslav soldiers and 1 officer and managed to wound over 40.
 The KLA used the opportunity to attack the Yugoslav soldiers and push them out of their positions and forced them back.